rte-antares-rpackage/antaresProcessing/README.md

 * RTE: http://www.rte-france.com

 This Source Code is subject to the terms of the GNU General Public License, version 2 or any higher version.
-If a copy of the GPL-v2 was not distributed with this file, You can obtain one at https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html.
+If a copy of the GPL-v2 was not distributed with this file.